eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 Publish some JSON data for device `4711`:

-    $ /hono/cli/target$ java -jar hono-cli-0.7-SNAPSHOT-exec.jar --spring.profiles.active=amqp-adapter-cli --username="" --password="" --message.address=event/DEFAULT_TENANT/4711 --payload='{"alarm": 1}'
+    $ /hono/cli/target$ java -jar hono-cli-*-exec.jar --spring.profiles.active=amqp-adapter-cli --message.address=e/DEFAULT_TENANT/4711 --message.payload='{"alarm": 1}'

 ## Publish an Event (authenticated Gateway)

 **Examples**

-A Gateway connecting to the adapter using `gw@DEFAULT_TENANT` as username and `gw-secret` as password and then publishing some JSON data for device `4711`, as shown below:
+A Gateway connecting to the adapter using `gw@DEFAULT_TENANT` as username and `gw-secret` as password and then publishing some JSON data for device `4711`:

-    $ /hono/cli/target$ java -jar hono-cli-0.7-SNAPSHOT-exec.jar --spring.profiles.active=amqp-adapter-cli --username="gw@DEFAULT_TENANT" --password="gw-secret" --message.address="event/DEFAULT_TENANT/4711"
+    $ /hono/cli/target$ java -jar hono-cli-*-exec.jar --spring.profiles.active=amqp-adapter-cli --hono.client.username=gw@DEFAULT_TENANT --hono.client.password=gw-secret --message.address=e/DEFAULT_TENANT/4711

-In this example, we are using the default message address: `telemetry/DEFAULT_TENANT/4711`, which contains the real device that the gateway is publishing the message for.
+In this example, we are using message address `e/DEFAULT_TENANT/4711` which contains the device that the gateway is publishing the message for.

 ## Command & Control